-3.7 Diversity Group
+3.7 Diversity and Inclusion Group

-The diversity group of IGB, which emerged from a grassroots movement, meets monthly.
+The Diversity and Inclusion group of IGB, which emerged from a grassroots initiative, meets monthly.
 It considers diversity not only in terms of gender, but also in terms of internationality and other diversity factors.
-It can develop suggestions for improvement and implement them in consultation with the Equal Opportunities Officer or the institute's management.
+It can develop suggestions for improvement and implement them in consultation with the equal opportunities officers or the institute's management.
 The diversity group is given the opportunity to contribute to the development of the personnel development strategy and to diversity initiatives of the Leibniz Association.
+They are making major contributions to the development of a diversity strategy of FVB, which will be finalised in 2022.